ylhyra/ylhyra_content/not_data/drafts/Overview.md

 ### Ideas

-*Add declension and vocabulary excercises after reading texts.
+*Add declension and vocabulary exercises after reading texts.
 *Add a very slow recording to [[Intonation]] and videos.

 ### Annað